ghostdiv3/blizzardAPI/README.md

 # BlizzardAPI

 ## Project
-This repo was created to use the Blizzard API as a training ground for my own personal Python devlelopment.
+This repo was created to use the Blizzard API as a training ground for learning more about Python API devlelopment.